chrisjsimpson/django-docker-compose-workflow/README.md

 cp .env.example .env  # use defaults is OK for local dev

 cd ../postgres
-cp .env.example .ev # use defaults is OK for local dev
+cp .env.example .env # use defaults is OK for local dev

 cd ../elasticsearch
-cp .env.example .ev # use defaults is OK for local dev
+cp .env.example .env # use defaults is OK for local dev

 cd ../
 ```